ADDRESS: 3 Olivebank Road, Ferntree Gully (Next to Ambleside Park)

 List and prices of services provided by Knox Historical Society

 Groups from schools and other organisations (by appointment) are always welcome.
-Hands on activities are available for school groups and local history slide presentations can be arranged.
+Hands on activities are available for school groups.
 Contact the Knox Historical Society Inc. for further information, including group admittance charges.

 Ambleside Park is an accredited museum with Museums Australia (Victoria).